neuromancer/re-private-eye/README.md

 Finally, this re-implementation adds the following new features:

 * Crossplatform support!
-* Any screen resolution (not only 640x480 as the original implementation).
+* Any screen resolution with scale2x (not only 640x480 as the original implementation).

 ### Project dependencies
 - Python 3